occisn/calc-problem-solving/README.md

 20 Z< ...
 Z>      ;; repeat '...'
 20 times
 Z{ ...
 Z/ ...
 Z}  ;; repeat until
 ```
 (*) Explanations for 'for' loop in exercise 6 of ['Programming tutorial'](https://www.gnu.org/software/emacs/manual/html_mono/calc.html#Programming-Tutorial) part of manual
+"Just before executing the loop body, it pushes the current loop counter.
+When the loop body finishes, it pops the “step,” i.e., the amount by which to increment the loop counter."
 Note: the loop shall not be empty: `3 4 Z( ...
 1 n Z)` seems to fail.
 Note: the loop shall not be from 1 to 1: `1 1 Z( ...
 1 n Z)` seems to fail.

 ### Stack manipulation commands